ikuamike/ikuamike.github.io/content/posts/2024/p3rf3ctr00t_ctf_2024_AD.md

 It tried using wp-json as well but I didn't succeed.

 ## Conclusion
-This was good challenge, cheers to the author [Winter](https://x.com/byronchris25).
+This was good challenge, especially the first part where the linux box is part of the domain that was unique.
+Cheers to the author [Winter](https://x.com/byronchris25).
 Thanks for reading to the end!